Yorkshire and North East - Maintenance schemes

 This work which will provide drivers with smoother and safer journeys will take place overnight on Saturdays and Sundays over three weekends between 8pm and 6am.

-Work will start on Saturday 10 October and is due to complete at 6am on Monday 26 October, weather and circumstances permitting.
+Work will start on Saturday 10 October and is due to complete by the end of November, weather and circumstances permitting.

 We’ll need to close different sections of the junction at different times to carry out the work, but fully signed diversions will be in place for all the closures and have been authorised by local authorities and police.